Hacienda Lealtad: Brief history

 Coffee production and exportation dropped considerably after Puerto Rico was acquired by the United States with the 1898 Treaty of Paris, and eventually, the plantation fell into disuse and decline.

-The place had sentimental value to Edwin Soto, a Puerto Rican businessman from Lares, who had picked ripe coffee beans there as a child.
-Soto decided he would buy the hacienda as a second home.
+However, the place had sentimental value to Edwin Soto, a Puerto Rican businessman from Lares, because he had picked ripe coffee beans there as a child.
+Soto purchased the hacienda as a second home.
 While Soto's initial intentions for the property, when he purchased it in 2007, were to keep it as a second home he later decided to restore it for its historic importance.
 Soto invested millions of dollars into its restoration and Hacienda Lealtad is now a living museum, a hotel, coffee shop, offering educational tours to local and international tourists.
 It also serves as a place for people in the agriculture and coffee industry to meet and hold workshops.

 In 2014, the Puerto Rico Department of Agriculture began an initiative to develop agricultural tourism and in 2016, Hacienda Lealtad was endorsed by the Puerto Rico Tourism Company (Compañia de Turismo de Puerto Rico).
 Since the start of its restoration Café Lealtad, Inc., as the company is called, has purchased coffee seeds and other equipment and services from the Puerto Rico Department of Agriculture.

 Agriculture Secretary Sonny Perdue held a town hall meeting in Hacienda Lealtad with Jenniffer González, farmers and other stakeholders after Hurricane María.

 Students of agriculture and members of agricultural associations visit Hacienda Lealtad in groups for workshops and as Puerto Rico continues to strengthen its agricultural industry, thirty Puerto Rican farmers completed an intensive, eight-week course on the business side of agriculture, at the hacienda.
 The University of Puerto Rico at Mayagüez opened an Hacienda Lealtad Café in early 2019.

 Tours were underway regularly until Hurricane Maria hit on September 20, 2017.
-A week after a relieved Soto reported that Hurricane Irma had not done much damage to the coffee trees on the estate, Hurricane Maria destroyed all the coffee trees, around 60,000.
+A week after a relieved Soto reported that Hurricane Irma had not caused much damage to the coffee trees on his estate, Hurricane Maria hit and destroyed all the coffee trees, around 60,000.
 Clean-up, restoration and planting began anew soon afterwards and tours and functions at the hacienda resumed.

 A few months after Hurricane Maria struck, a meeting was held by the Secretary of Agriculture, farmers and stakeholders at Hacienda Lealtad.

 Attractions

-Corredoras were used to protect coffee beans from rain.
+Corredoras (large drawers) were used to slide and protect the coffee beans from rain.

-The 19th century, coffee farming culture of Puerto Rico where jornaleros and slaves processed coffee for its distribution to Europe, is on display at Hacienda Lealtad.
+The 19th century, coffee farming culture of Puerto Rico where jornaleros and enslaved people processed coffee for its distribution to Europe, is on display at Hacienda Lealtad.
 Educational tours where people can learn about coffee cultivation are available, by reservation, and the main attractions are: